 We waited for it to open at 10 a.m.
 Mariana at the guesthouse had told us that during the high season they could eventually open it half an hour earlier to make sure everyone got their photos taken before the official opening time.
 The facade of the building was already a clear sign of what we would see inside.
 I recognized the typography of “Lello & Irmao” from some old books my parents had at home.
 The big, bulky, heavy books I used to read out of curiosity.
 They smelled of… knowledge.
 Does this make sense?

 The books on display on the windows seemed outdated, posing for a buyer that would never come, the colors discolored by the sun.
-Inside, a lady vacuumed the floor vigorously and, because she was seeing so many faces peering inside, stopped to signal the number ten with her hands.
+Inside, a lady vacuumed the floor vigorously and, seeing so many faces peering inside, she stopped to signal the number ten with her hands.
 We nodded and replied with a thumb up.

-When the door opened, a group of rushing people passed by the employee without replying to his “good morning”.
+When the door opened, a group of rushing people passed by the employee without replying to his “good morning.”
 They were on a mission.
 A “selfie” mission (sticks included).
 They aimed for the stairs (that are said to have inspired J.K.
 Rowling for Harry Potter) and the upstairs floor.
-They, literally, saw nothing.
-The rest of us were behind, browsing some books (it is a bookstore after all), admiring the stained glass skylight at the top… after this, everything is a blur in my mind.
-I noticed the peeling red paint on the steps and I failed to notice the carved busts of Portuguese writers on top of the pillars.
-We took photos and we fled.
+They saw nothing.
+The rest of us were behind, browsing some books (it is a bookstore after all), admiring the stained glass skylight at the top.
+After this, everything is a blur in my mind.
+I noticed the peeling red paint on the steps, and I failed to see the carved busts of Portuguese writers on top of the pillars.
+We took photos, and we fled.

 Tell us the best time to return to the bookstore and appreciate it in peace, and we will.
 Like I said in the beginning, it can be offbeat enough if you have the patience to wait.